mikrosk/scummvm/backends/platform/atari/readme.txt

   pipeline has to wait until the next frame even if only 1% of the frame time has been used.

-SuperBlitter used: yes, for rectangle blitting and cursor restoration.
+SuperBlitter used: yes, for rectangle blitting to screen and cursor restoration.
+Sometimes also for generic copying between buffers (see above).

 Triple buffering:
 ~~~~~~~~~~~~~~~~~

 Best of both worlds - screen tearing is avoided thanks to using of multiple
-buffer and the rendering pipeline doesn't have to wait until Vsync().
+buffers and the rendering pipeline doesn't have to wait until Vsync().
 The vsync
 flag is used only to differentiate between two (very similar) modes of
 operation: